-We also hold money transmission licenses in 46 U.S. states and two U.S. territories.
+Through our subsidiary, Finxera, Inc., we also hold money transmission licenses in 46 U.S. states, the District of Columbia and two U.S. territories.
 Accordingly, we are subject to the applicable laws and regulations and are subject to examinations by state banking regulators.